karlomijaljevic/adjvol/README.md

     which is the recommended option for lossy formats like MP3, AAC, or OGG.
-  - `3`: Use the basic volume adjustment for lossless formats like FLAC (equivalent to option `1` but does not change the loudness) and uses loudness normalization for lossy formats like MP3, AAC, or OGG. **This is still in development.**
+  - `3`: Use the basic volume adjustment for lossless formats like FLAC (equivalent to option `1` but does not change the loudness) and uses loudness normalization for lossy formats like MP3, AAC, or OGG.

 If no option is provided, the script will default to `1`.
 Therefore, use with caution if you want to use the script with lossy formats.
 This was done to